-Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods beginning after January 1, 2013 or later periods.
-The following new standards, amendments and interpretations, which have not been early adopted in these consolidated financial statements, will or may have an effect on the Company's future results and financial position:
+Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods beginning on or after January 1, 2013 or later periods.
+The following new standards, amendments and interpretations that have been adopted in these interim financial statements have had an effect on the Company's future results and financial position.